Esteph27/Bridal-Union/README.md

 **Django User model:**

-I used <a href="https://docs.djangoproject.com/en/4.0/ref/contrib/auth/" target="_blank">Django’s built in User model</a> as is to handle all the user information.
+I used <a href="https://docs.djangoproject.com/en/4.0/ref/contrib/auth/" target="_blank">Django’s built in User model</a> to handle all the user account information.

 **Designer model:**

 Contains information about the designer such as name, location, starting price and biography.
 This information is needed to build out the designer profile page.
 Each designer uses Django’s pre assigned id’s and this is used to target the designer to render the relative designer information on the designer profile page.
 There is also a date joined field provided which is not currently displayed on site, its intention is more for potential future administrative use.

-**Imageposts model:**
+**ImagePosts model:**

 This model contains image information, number of likes and handles image upload and resizing.
 For the front end, each image that is posted displays the name of designer, date posted, number of likes, image description and hashtags for the end user’s information.
 For backend admin users, this models enables the admin to handle the status of the post by selecting either ‘draft’ or ‘posted’.
+It also handels image resizing through Cloudinary's URL transformation so the admin can upload instantly without having to rescale or crop their images in any particular way.
 The admin can also add or delete as many images as they desire.

-This model has a Foreign Key relationship to the Designer model so that an image can be access by the designer it was posted by (as well as its image id (again, default by Django)).
+This model has a Foreign Key relationship to the Designer model so that an image can be access by the designer it was posted by (as well as its image id (again, default id by Django)).

+Please note that due to time limitations the 'likes' function has not been connected to the front end therefore the user is currently unable to 'like' an image post.

 **ImageComments model:**

-This models is to display and handle comments left by the end user on posts.
+This models is to displays and handles comments left by the end user on posts.
 Comments are subject to approval by the admin user and can be rejected if deemed bad.
 This model has a Foreign key relationship with ImagePosts in the ‘post’ field to ensure all respective comments are deleted in the event of an image post being deleted.

+Pease note that due to time limitaions, this model has not been connected to the front end therefore the user is currently unable to leave any comments.

 **Booking model:**

 This model displays and handles the booking information needed for the booking form.
 A booking can only between one end user and one designer at a time, as a result this model has a One to One relationship with the Django built in User model and a Foreign Key relationship with the Designer Model, as well as a unique booking ref.
 Bookings are also subject to approval by the admin user which they can manage on the back end.

+Pease note that due to time limitaions, this model has not been connected to the front end therefore the user is currently unable to make a booking.

 ## STRUCTURE / FRONT END

 I wanted to keep the design clean, minimal and modern to allow emphasis and focus on the imagery posted by the designers.
-As mentioned previously, the main theme for this site is provided by <a href="https://bootswatch.com/lux/" target="_blank">Bootswatch Lux</a> theme which allows to do just that.
+The main design theme for this site is provided by <a href="https://bootswatch.com/lux/" target="_blank">Bootswatch Lux</a> theme which allows to do just that.

 **Fonts:**

-Header tags: Nunito Sans provided by Bootswatch Lux theme
+Header tags: Nunito Sans provided theme <a href="https://bootswatch.com/lux/" target="_blank">Bootswatch Lux theme</a>

-Paragraph tags:  Raleway from Font Awesome
+Paragraph tags:  Raleway from <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>

 **Color:**

-Again, minimalistic is the theme throughout in oder to give emphasis to the images.
-Therefore the colour scheme is kept neutral  Black, White and Grey.
+Again, minimalistic a main design component throughout Bridal-Union, in oder to give emphasis to the images.
+Therefore the colour scheme is kept neutral and simple with Black, White and Grey as the core color palette.

 ![color palette](media/colour%20pallete.png)

 **Responsiveness:**

-To allow for seam free navigation between the pages and for the images to adjust proportionately on various mobile screens, I’ve used a mix of Bootstrap classes and image elements, Bootswatch buttons, cards and navigation bar to enable this.
+To allow for seam free navigation between the pages and for the images to adjust proportionately on various screen devices, I’ve used a mix of Bootstrap classes and image elements, Bootswatch buttons, cards and navigation bar to enable this.

-I’ve also used custom CSS and media queries to change certain page layouts when viewed on smaller and larger devices - login/logout and create account all have the same css structure.
+I’ve also used custom CSS and media queries to allow for this.

 **Visual effects:**